Australian owlet-nightjar: Description

 Australian owlet-nightjar mainly nests in tree hollows.

 The Australian owlet-nightjar is It is 21–25 cm long, making it a small to medium-sized owlet-nightjar with grey upperparts and a white, barred front and a distinct dark and pale patterning on the head.
 It has large dark eyes that are non-reflective when a light is shone upon them; unlike many other nocturnal birds.
-In Northern Australia, females can also have a rufous morph.
+In northern Australia, females can also have a rufous morph.
 It is possible that males also have a rufous morph in this area, but it is far less distinct in comparison to the female's.
-This rufous morph is only in the North of Australia and is not found in coastal South Eastern Australia.
-Hatchlings are covered in dense white down which is replaced by grey down after about 10 days, this grey down is then replaced with juvenile plumage.
-Juvenile birds are similar to adults with slightly more spotting, shorter face bristles, and blurred markings on the face and nape.
+This rufous morph is only in the north of Australia and is not found in coastal south eastern Australia.
+Hatchlings are covered in dense white down, which is replaced by grey down after about 10 days; this grey down is then replaced with juvenile plumage.
+Juvenile birds are similar to adults, with slightly more spotting, shorter face bristles, and blurred markings on the face and nape.
 The plumage is overall paler in desert populations.

 Australian owlet-nightjars are adapted to live in open woodland, with more pointed wings and larger feet, unlike most of the rest of the family that live in dense forest (though some individuals of this species can and do live in such habitat in Queensland and New Guinea).

 Physiology

 Thermoregulation

 Australian owlet-nightjars have an overall higher body temperature in summer and lower body temperature in winter.
 To combat lower temperatures in winter, Australian owlet-nightjars increase feather insulation to keep warm.
 During summer, Australian owlet-nightjars build up fat deposits, of which they have fully used up by mid-winter.
 Australian owlet-nightjars are nocturnal hunters, and in winter they have the advantage of longer periods of darkness for hunting, despite struggling with lower abundance of arthropods to eat.
 While resting during the day, Australian owlet-nightjars select roosts that are warmed by the sun to lower the energy required to keep them warm.

 In hot weather, birds use evaporative cooling to cool their body temperature.
 This relies on panting and gular fluttering.
 Being a nocturnal species, Australian owlet-nightjars are reluctant to leave roost sites during the day, and cannot seek out water to rehydrate that lost from panting.
-In order to conserve water and avoid leaving their roost, Australian owlet-nightjars have an efficient thermoregulation system to prevent excessive moisture loss and dehydration, making them highly heat tolerant.
-Australian owlet-nightjars roost in hollows which protects them from full exposure to the sun and heat during the day, this is possibly why they are comparatively less heat-tolerant than related species that roost out in the open on arid ground.
+To conserve water and avoid leaving their roost, Australian owlet-nightjars have an efficient thermoregulation system to prevent excessive moisture loss and dehydration, making them highly heat tolerant.
+Australian owlet-nightjars roost in hollows which protects them from full exposure to the sun and heat during the day; this is possibly why they are comparatively less heat-tolerant than related species that roost out in the open on arid ground.